 Wood fencing has an expensive upfront cost and can also be high maintenance.
 It breaks down over time from weather, rot, and splintering from horses kicking, and chewing, and then needs to be replaced when this happens.
 Horses chewing is a common occurrence with wood fencing especially from cribbers.

 Wooden fences are rigid and don’t have a lot of give.
 Horses can run through this kind of fence and when they do the wood splinters into sharp points which can cause major injuries.

-To help make the horse respect the fence more and provide an extra safety measure you can put a strand of electric on the inside of one of the fence boards or over the top of the fence.
+To help make the horse respect the fence more and provide an extra safety measure you can put a strand of electricity on the inside of one of the fence boards or over the top of the fence.

 PVC & Vinyl Horse Fencing

 This PVC fencing is dirty and could use a washing down.